sigitfrank/ju-commerce/README.md

 Run **npm install** to install required packages before running application.

 ### `npm start`
-After running **npm install**, you can run 'npm start' in your current directory to run the application.
+After running **npm install**, you can run **npm start** in your current directory to run the application.
 Wait until the process finished, it will automatically open your app in your default browser.

 ## Server Side